 Shortness of breath and throat coarseness are common symptoms of a cold.
 But cold does not cause chest pain and swelling on body parts.
 Pain and lumps in the chest also do not relate to cold or flu in any way.
 If you experience these symptoms together, they can indicate a more concerning healthcare issue.
 And if you also have a history of working in a polluted and hazardous environment, these representations necessitate professional intervention.

 If these symptoms have accompanied you for a long time, they can signal a chronic healthcare issue, such as mesothelioma.
 People develop this illness after chronic exposure to asbestos and non-asbestos from hazardous substances.
-If you read more about the possibilities of mesothelioma, you can identify that it is a life-threatening malignancy.
+A great resource to find out more is the site Mesothelioma Hope where you can read more about the possibilities of mesothelioma, you can identify that it is a life-threatening malignancy.
 A harmful environment and occupational negligence to safety protocol also contribute to the occurrence.
 That’s why its cases involve both the medical and legal domains.

 Inflammation, skin dryness, rashes, puss, and itching